What is the Canadian Dental Care Plan?

 It is important that you understand the limitations of this plan.
 Please read through the Frequently Asked Question section below to learn more about applying and what is covered.

-Individuals eligible for ODSP or HSO now qualify for the new Canada Dental Care Plan (CDCP), which we do accept.
-You must apply for the CDCP to receive coverage.
+Individuals eligible for ODSP or HSO now qualify for the new Canada Dental Care Plan (CDCP) You will apply for the CDCP to receive coverage.
+When you have received your membership card, call us to make an appointment.
+The CDCP will be your Primary Insurance and your Provincial plan (ODSP/HSO) will be your Secondary insurance.
+Both will co-ordinate together.
 Please remember to submit your Income Taxes to the CRA annually and on time in order to avoid an interruption of your coverage thru CDCP.

 Have a question or need to schedule an appointment?
 Contact us today and our friendly staff will be happy to assist you.